 McCann SkillsUSA adviser and science teacher Lisa Collins said that to her knowledge, this is the first time that a McCann student has taken home a gold medal in the sheet metal category.
 She chaperoned the trip, along with metal fabrication instructor Glenn Andrews.

 Collins said that to compete at the national level, Boisvert had to place well in the schoolwide SkillsUSA competition held in the fall, then again at the district competition, which he did.
-He then earned a gold medal at the SkillsUSA state competition that was held in May in Marlborough.
-During the national competition, Boisvert then had to earn high marks on both a written test and in a hands-on technical challenge.

 "It felt amazing to win gold, coming from such a small town and school, and being able to bring the gold medal back home is such and amazing opportunity," Boisvert said.